nimblehq/js-framework-benchmark/README.md

 # JS Framework Benchmark

-The pository contains POC applications to assess full-stack JS frameworks.
-The benchmarking process aims to make an informed decision on which framework is best suited for Nimble.
+The repository contains POC applications to assess full-stack JS frameworks.
+The benchmarking process aims to make an informed decision on which framework best suits Nimble.

 More information can be found on Notion:
 - [Engineeing Initiative](https://www.notion.so/nimblehq/Benchmark-full-stack-JS-application-frameworks-8d8a4016855d43f6b3d88cfdb1aea287)